workleap/wl-foundry-cli/CONTRIBUTING.md

 This package can be found under the folder `packages/foundry`.

 To build it for development, from the folder, run `pnpm dev`.
 This will build the project in development mode and link the binary locally.
 Once done, you will be able to run it from a terminal by using the `foundry` command.
+For example: `foundry --help` ; will show the help in the terminal.

 When the package is built from the `pnpm dev` command, you can attach a debugger and debug directly from the TypeScript files.